Monday, December 15, 2014

 I'm attending this historical trial with my friend Sue, another American living in Cambodia.
 We arrive by tuk-tuk on the edge of Phnom Penh, and enter the ‘Extraordinary Chambers in the Courts of Cambodia’, (ECCC) an impressive judicial complex built solely for these trials.
 A large new yellow building with a Khmer style roof holds the courtroom.
 This complex also has a jail for those accused, so it's surrounded by a fence topped with barbed wire.

 We enter through metal detectors; cell phones or cameras aren't allowed.
 (Darn!)
-Walking in, I find the room very wide, with blue movie theater style seats for those watching.
+Walking in, I find the room very wide, with blue movie theater style seats for those attending.
 It looks more like an auditorium than courtroom.
 Attendance is low; I count only about 115 people, mostly foreigners.
-More Cambodians attended in the beginning, but as these trials are a long, slow process, fewer attend these days.
+Many more Cambodians attended in the beginning.
+But these trials are a long, slow process, and fewer attend these days.

 The audience is separated from the proceedings by glass.
 I wonder if it makes those inside feel like zoo animals.
-That’s not far off, considering those that are on trial.
-The glass is very thick, and I wonder if it’s bulletproof.
-There are many in Cambodia that would like to kill the defendants themselves, along with their lawyers.
+That’s not far off, considering the crimes committed by those on trial.
+The glass is very thick; I wonder if it’s bulletproof.
+There are many Cambodians that would like to kill the defendants themselves, along with their lawyers.

 Prime Minister Hun Sen is ex-Khmer Rouge! (photo: Wikipedia)